karl-zylinski/odin-c-bindgen/README.md

 Check out the [Issues](https://github.com/karl-zylinski/odin-c-bindgen/issues) tab and see if there is something you could help with.

-To learn more about how the program works, start by looking in the `main.odin` file.
-That file loads the bindgen configuration file and then runs procedures in `translate_collect.odin`, `translate_macros.odin`, `translate_process.odin` and `output.odin`.
+To learn more about how the program works, start by looking in the `src/main.odin` file.
+That file loads the bindgen configuration file and then runs procedures in `src/translate_collect.odin`, `src/translate_macros.odin`, `src/translate_process.odin` and `src/output.odin`.
 All those files have some comments that try to explain what they do.

 ## Acknowledgements